 So why do leading experts feel this way?
 There must be something to it if shark-lovers who have devoted their entire lives to the cause are making such statements...
 So where are these sustainable shark fisheries?

-There are several countries around the world which already have sustainable shark fisheries, including the United States of America and Australia.
-In a recent assessment performed by scientists in the USA, 10 fisheries which target different species of sharks were considered to have never been "overfished" or currently experiencing "overfishing".
+There are in fact, several countries around the world which already have sustainable shark fisheries, including the United States of America and Australia!
+In a recent assessment performed by scientists in the USA, 10 fisheries which target different species of sharks were considered to have never been "overfished" or currently experiencing "overfishing" (Ferretti et al, 2020).

 But should we be fishing sharks at all?
 Wouldn't it be better for their conservation if they were never fished?
-Well, on the contrary, as many as 90% of the scientists that were asked in that American survey, actually stated that sustainable fisheries would be preferable to the blanket banning of shark fishing and that sustainable exploitation should be the primary goal for shark conservationists!
+Well, on the contrary, as many as 90% of the scientists that were surveyed, actually stated that sustainable fisheries would be preferable to the blanket banning of shark fishing and that sustainable exploitation should be the primary goal for shark conservationists!
 (Shiffman & Hammerschlag, 2016).

 So with all these brilliant methods for making shark fishing sustainable, why is it not just easy to make all shark fisheries sustainable right now?
 One of the greatest challenges facing shark conservationists is limited knowledge.
 We cannot plan how to make fisheries sustainable if we do not know details about their "life-history" - How long do they live?
 What age do they reach sexual maturity?
 How many pups do they have per litter?
 Where are their nursery habitats? etc..
 It is only when armed with this knowledge that we can determine how rapidly a shark population might recover when being exploited by fisheries (Ferretti et al, 2020).